bench-ai/benchkit/README.md

 ## How it works

-Bench-Kit works in sync with the Bench AI site, and is completely free.
+`benchkit` works in sync with the Bench AI site, and is completely free.

 ### 1) Create a repo on Bench AI